 For stains that have already set:

-- Use a high-quality pet odor neutralizer once the area is clean.
+- To get the smell of urine out of a carpet, use a high-quality pet odor neutralizer once the area is clean.

 - Use carpet stain remover if the area still looks stained after it's completely dry.